northernpaws/pocketsynth/README.md

 ## Step Sequencer

-The step sequencer on the device is modeled after popular semantics used by hardware sequencers, such as the Elektron Digitone and Digitakt.
+The step sequencer on the device is modeled after popular semantics used by hardware sequencers, such as the Elektron Digitone and Digitakt, OP-1, OP-Z, Pocket Operators, Woovebox, etc.

 > The hard requirements of the step sequencer and audio engine are not defined yet because they are under active development.